pmeisen/js-gantt/README.md

 - customizable axes labeling,
 - modifiable sizing for all visual components (i.e., intervals, swim-lanes, chart, axes)
 - rule-based coloring,
-- tooltip configuration,
+- tooltip configuration, and
-- ...
+- many many more.

 ## How to Install